Share

 Back to search results

-There were two bread offerings.
-Onion brioche was made using flour (from Rowler Farm) and laminated four times then layered with caramelised onions and thyme from the same farm.
-This is then baked and then finally steamed at each service and served warm, glazed with brown butter and sea salt.
-This has been on the menu since the beginning and is a really lovely creation, soft and pillowy.
-A new bread was sourdough.
-A porridge was made from oats and barley then added to the mother dough, with 95% hydration to give an airy texture with a thin crust.
-Once baked, the bread was glazed with kithul (sweet sap from a palm tree flower in Sri Lanka) and sea salt.
-The bread was served with two butters, one a fresh Normandy with sea salt and second one a whipped brown butter with crème fraiche and black truffle.
-Again, this was high-class breadmaking,
+Two breads were offered.
+Onion brioche uses flour from the Rowler farm, the bread laminated four times, then layered with caramelised onions and thyme from the farm.
+This is baked and then is lightly steamed to have very soft, warm bread for each service.
+Once out of the steam, the bread is glazed with brown butter and sea salt.
+For the sourdough the kitchen makes a porridge from oats and barley, then add to the mother dough.
+The 95% hydration gives an airy texture with a thin crust.
+Once baked, the bread is glazed with kithul (a sap made from a palm tree flower in Sri Lanka) and sea salt.
+The bread was served with two butters, one being fresh Normandy butter with sea salt and second one is whipped brown butter with crème fraiche and black truffle.
+Onion brioche is lovely here, the brioche not too sweet, the onion has a very good flavour for the bread, which had a lovely airy texture.
+Sourdough was also really excellent.
+Next was Japanese otoro with 60-month-aged soy from Ginza in Tokyo along with golden Oscietra caviar.
+This was topped with thin brioche crisp and golden oscietra caviar, with white wine vinegar gel and alyssum flowers.
+The tuna with caviar had a pleasant blend of richness from the fatty belly tuna with the inherent saltiness of the caviar (16/20).

 Add a comment